RECREATIONAL SOCCER- FAQ

 What is the cost for the SCAA recreational soccer program?

 There is an annual family membership fee that must be paid each calendar year of $75.
 This is paid by family, not player.
 The sports fee per player for soccer are listed below as of Spring 2018:

 7U Soccer - $75.00

 Can I volunteer to coach?
 I didn’t play soccer

 We are always looking for new coaches.
-Soccer is an easy sport to coach because soccer is a player driven sport, unlike some of the other sports.
-We have a coaches training session to familiarize the coaches with the soccer skills.
-1 night a week of training is run by our professional skills trainer and the coaches simply assist and learn from the sessions.
+Soccer is an easy sport to coach because soccer is a player driven sport.
+We have a coaches training session before each season to familiarize the coaches with program objectices and teaching soccer skills.
 SCAA provides each coach all the equipment needed- bag, ball, cones, pinnies, etc. And as the coach, you can pick the team’s practice night and time.
 Once you start coaching soccer, you’ll love it and understand why it’s called the beautiful game!

 For additional questions, please refer to the Soccer Contact Info page.